UMass-UAS-Salt-Marsh/marshmap/README.md

 2. `screen` build the flights database and open a web app to allow visually assigning quality scores to each image.
-3. `derive` create derived images, such as NDVI (Normalized Difference Vegetation Index), upscaled images, and canopy height estimates from the delta between early spring and mid-summer DEMs.
+3. `derive` create derived images, such as NDVI (Normalized Difference Vegetation Index), upscaled images, and canopy height estimates from the difference between mid-summer and early spring DEMs.
 4. `sample` sample images at points where we have field-collected data, creating a data table for modeling.
 5. `fit` build statistical models of vegetation cover with random forest, Adaboost (planned), or potentially other modeling frameworks and report model assessment.
 6. `assess` provide a model assessment.
-This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites to other sites.
+This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applited to other sites.
-7. `map` produce geoTIFF maps of predicted vegetation.
+7. `map` produce geoTIFF maps of predicted vegetation cover.

 ## Image naming